aicenter/road-graph-tool/SQL/proc_descriptions/procedure_assign_average_speed_to_all_segments_in_area.md

 This part is about suggestions of what could be tested.
 On the end of every point you can see _Status_, which shows what status is on every point, if approven corresponding `approved` should be shown.
 - Testing __procedure__:
     - test that after execution of this procedure, some records were added to `nodes_ways_speeds` with corresponding values (which would be hardcoded to the assertion).
 Status: `done`.
 Note: multiple such tests needed, `testing both segments with matching speeds, without them and the combination of segments with and without matching speeds in one way`
     - test that after double execution with the same args, records wouldn't be added second time.
 Status: `done`.
-Note: it may simply fail raising exception (should look into it).
     - test that after inserting invalid args (either of them), the procedure wouldn't modify table, but throw an exception (we may need to modify this procedure to throw an exception).
-Status: `approved`
+Status: `done`
     - test `get_ways_in_target_area()` as an individual function (I mean to test it independently from testing this procedure).
 Status: `done`
 - Modification of __procedure__:
     - add throwing an exception if args are invalid on the start of the procedure (invalid in this context could mean for example, that corresponding `area` does not exist, or some records referring to this area exist in one table, but do not exist in another used in this procedure).
-Status: `approved`
+Status: `done`.
+Note: implemented throwing only for an invalid area id
     - add throwing an exception if `nodes_ways_speeds` table before execution contains no records.
-Status: `approved`
+Status: `done`
     - get rid of `geom` column from CTE `node_segments`.
 Status: `rejected`

 ## QA